USEPA/AMET/docs/AMET_Users_Guide_v1.md

 1.2 Concept of an AMET “Project”
 ----------------------------

-A central organizing structure for AMET applications is a *project*.
-A project groups a particular model simulation (specific model, physics-set, spatial domain, grid scale, etc.) with all of the AMET database tables that correspond to that simulation, the scripts necessary to populate that database, and the scripts required to analyze that project.
+A central organizing structure for AMET applications is a project.
+A project groups a particular model simulation (specific model, physics, spatial domain, grid scale, etc.) with all of the AMET database tables that correspond to that simulation, the scripts necessary to populate that database, and the scripts required to analyze that project.
 For example, you might have one project for a 2011 12-km continental U.S. simulation, and another project for a 2011 4-km Eastern U.S. simulation.
 A project can be for either MET or AQ, not for both.
-It is essential that you uniquely name each project.
-It is recommended that you follow the directory structure when creating new projects, by copying one of the three example directories (aqExample, mm5Example, wrfExample) provided with the installation and then renaming it to the new project’s name.
+It is essential that you both uniquely and concisely name each project.
+It is recommended that you follow the directory structure when creating new projects, by copying one of the example directories (aqExample, metExample) provided with the installation and then renaming it to the new project’s name.
+For the MET component the example directory will work for both WRF and MPAS.

 <a id="Users_Guide"></a>
 1.3 Organization of This User’s Guide
 ---------------------------------

-The Community Modeling and Analysis System (CMAS) Center has created this user’s guide to assist you in applying the AMET system in your work.
-CMAS obtained the MET and AQ portions of AMET separately from EPA, then integrated the two to create a consistent and integrated AMET package that uses the UNIX C-shell interface to perform both MET and AQ model evaluation and analyses.
-After this integration, we tested the integrated AMET package on multiple environments.
+The Community Modeling and Analysis System (CMAS) Center has created this User’s guide to assist you in applying the AMET system in your work.
+CMAS obtained the MET and AQ portions of AMET separately from the US EPA, then integrated to create a consistent AMET package that uses the UNIX C-shell interface to perform both MET and AQ model evaluation and analyses.
+After this integration, we tested the AMET package on multiple environments.

-Finally, we created this user’s guide.
-The contents of the remaining sections are listed below.
+The contents of the remaining sections of the User's guide are listed below.

 -   Section 2 describes the overall directory structure of the AMET installation.

 -   Section 3 gives instructions on how to configure the R configuration files.